wenjunli-0/deepresearch-survey/README.md

 ## Core Capability Areas Covered in this Survey

-### Data Curation

-Improvements in data collection, filtering, quality assessment, and preparation for research and training purposes.
+This survey organizes the core capabilities of deep research systems into the following seven main areas, reflecting the sequential steps in advanced research workflows:

+### Query Understanding and Reasoning

+Techniques and enhancements that improve the system's ability to comprehend complex user queries, interpret intent, and perform initial reasoning to frame the research problem.

 **Key Papers:**
 - [Papers will be added here]

 ---

-### Tool Utilization

-Enhancements to the ability to effectively use external tools, APIs, and computational resources within research workflows.
+### Search Strategy Planning & Query Decomposition

+Methods for breaking down complex queries into sub-questions, planning multi-step search strategies, and orchestrating the research process.

 **Key Papers:**
 - [Papers will be added here]

 ---

-### Task Understanding, Reasoning and Planning

-Enhancements to systematic thinking, multi-step problem solving, and strategic planning capabilities in research contexts.
+### Tool Invocation

+Approaches that enable the system to select, invoke, and coordinate external tools, APIs, or computational resources as part of the research workflow.

 **Key Papers:**
 - [Papers will be added here]

 ---

-### Retrieval Decision and Query Rewriting
+### Information Retrieval and Processing

-Techniques for improving query formulation, refinement, and optimization for better information retrieval and research outcomes.
+Techniques for retrieving relevant information from various sources, filtering and processing data, and integrating retrieved content into the research pipeline.

 **Key Papers:**
 - [Papers will be added here]

 ---

-### Memory and Context Management
+### Iterative Reasoning and Refinement (Feedback Loop)

-Techniques for managing long-term memory, context window utilization, and information retention across multi-step research processes.
+Enhancements that support multi-step reasoning, self-reflection, verification, and iterative refinement of intermediate results to improve research quality.

 **Key Papers:**
 - [Papers will be added here]

 ---

-### Knowledge Fusion
+### Knowledge Fusion and Integration

-Methods for combining, integrating, and synthesizing information from multiple external sources and internal knowledge to generate coherent research insights.
+Methods for synthesizing, integrating, and reconciling information from multiple sources and modalities to form coherent research insights.

 **Key Papers:**
 - [Papers will be added here]

 ---

-### Self-reflection and Verification
+### Answer Synthesis and Generation

-Enhancements that enable systems to critically evaluate their own reasoning, verify results, and improve output quality through self-assessment and iterative refinement.
+Techniques that enable the system to generate well-structured, comprehensive, and contextually appropriate research outputs based on integrated findings.

 **Key Papers:**
 - [Papers will be added here]

 ---

-### Output Synthesis

-Enhancements that improve the system's ability to generate coherent, well-structured research outputs by combining findings from multiple sources and analysis steps.
+## Data Curation

+Data curation is foundational for all post-training enhancements.
+This section covers improvements in data sourcing, quality control, synthetic data generation, and augmentation, which are critical for effective training and evaluation of research systems.

+- **Data Sources:** Methods for identifying and collecting high-quality data relevant to research tasks.
+- **Data Quality Control:** Techniques for filtering, cleaning, and validating data to ensure reliability.
+- **Synthetic Data Generation:** Approaches for creating artificial data to augment training sets and cover edge cases.
+- **Data Augmentation:** Strategies for expanding and diversifying datasets to improve model robustness.

 **Key Papers:**
 - [Papers will be added here]

 ---

-### Evaluations & Benchmarks
+## Evaluations & Benchmarks

-Comprehensive evaluation methods and benchmarks for assessing post-training enhancements in research system capabilities.
+Comprehensive evaluation and benchmarking are essential for assessing the effectiveness of post-training enhancements.
+This section discusses:

+- **Objective Queries:** Standardized tasks with clear, measurable answers.
+- **Subjective Queries:** Open-ended or interpretive tasks requiring nuanced evaluation.
+- **Complex Tasks:** Multi-step or integrated research challenges that test the full pipeline.

 **Key Papers:**
 - [Papers will be added here]